tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

+The fact that we are all going to die is a big reason you might want to get your spiritual portrait!

 #### Death - Yours and Mine

 If **you** die without getting your spiritual portrait, no one will ever know what it looks like.

-You cannot answer the questions when you are dead.
+These portraits are based on the answers to a questionnaire, and you cannot answer the questions when you are dead.
 Someone else could answer them for you, but **their answers will never be as accurate as yours.**

-The result will be only an imitation, not the real thing.
+The result will at best be only an imitation, not the real thing.

 Also: if **I** die before you get your spiritual portrait, it will be only an imitation, not the real thing.